Instant Pot Potatoes – A complete guide

 Health benefits of potatoes

 I think potatoes often get a bad rap.
-Many people consider them empty calories and tend to favor sweet potatoes over traditional potatoes.
-I have even been guilty of thinking sweet potatoes are the healthier potato but have come to learn both kinds of potatoes offer great health benefits.
+Many people consider their empty calories and tend to favor sweet potatoes over traditional potatoes.
+I have even been guilty of thinking sweet potatoes are the healthier potato, but I have come to learn both kinds of potatoes offer great health benefits.

 Potatoes contain no fat, no sodium, and no cholesterol, at least until you load them up with salt, butter, and sour cream.
 They are naturally gluten-free and vegan, perfect for many different diets.
 Potatoes also contain high amounts of potassium, vitamin C, folate, and vitamin B6.